python/devguide/devcycle.rst

 Infrastructure.

-The Executive Director of the Python Software Foundation delegates authority on GitHub Organization Owner Status to Ernest W. Durbin III - Python Software Foundation Director of Infrastructure.
+The Executive Director of the Python Software Foundation delegates authority on GitHub Organization Owner Status to Ee W. Durbin III - Python Software Foundation Director of Infrastructure.
 Common reasons for this role are:
 Infrastructure Staff Membership, Python Software Foundation General Counsel, and Python Software Foundation Staff as fallback.